jgauthi/poc_docker_nginx_php_postgres/readme.md

-# Docker Nginx + PHP + Mysql + Dev Tools
+# Docker Nginx + PHP + Postgres + Dev Tools
-A Docker image based on Ubuntu, serving PHP 5 or 7 running as Apache Module.
+A Docker image based on Ubuntu, serving PHP 7.4 FPM running as Nginx Module.
 Useful for Web developers in need for a fixed PHP version.
 In addition, the `error_reporting` setting in php.ini is configurable per container via environment variable.

 ## Prerequisite